 Earnings can vary depending on a number of factors including the quality of the videos, the number of video views, how the advertisements drive click-throughs, and how large the community is becoming.
 Some channels will be rejected for the subject matter or because of the use of non-commercial rights music or images.

-How much money can a YouTuber earn using the Partner Program?
+How much money do YouTubers make using the Partner Program?
 It’s generally based on a number of algorithmic data points and subscriber factors.

 1000 views = 1$ (10) + ads clicks